-A dividend in the amount of \$0.015625 per share was paid on January 15, 2016.
 On February 24, 2016, the Corporation announced that, due to the challenging market conditions in the oilfield services industry, its board of directors determined to suspend the Corporation's dividend until further notice.
 The payment of any dividend is at the discretion of the board of directors and depends on the financial condition of the Corporation and other factors.

-With respect to restrictions relating to dividends, the Credit Agreement provides that the Corporation must not pay dividends if its net total debt-to-EBITDA ratio exceeds 5.0x.
-In addition, the Indenture contains restrictions on the Corporation's ability to make certain payments, including dividends, in circumstances where: (i) the Corporation is in default under the Indenture or the making of such payment would result in a default; (ii) the Corporation is not meeting the fixed charge coverage ratio under the Indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within a builder basket included in the Indenture.
+The Credit Agreement provides that the Corporation must not pay dividends if its net total debt-to-EBITDA ratio exceeds 5.0x.
+In addition, the 2018 Indenture and the 2020 Indenture contain restrictions on the Corporation's ability to make certain payments, including dividends, in circumstances where: (i) the Corporation is in default under the indenture or the making of such payment would result in a default; (ii) the Corporation is not meeting the fixed charge coverage ratio under the indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within a builder basket included in the indenture.
 These limitations on restricted payments are tempered by the existence of a number of exceptions to the general prohibition, including a basket allowing for restricted payments to be made in an aggregate amount of up to US\$20.0 million.
-As at December 31, 2018, such basket was not utilized.
+As at December 31, 2019, such basket was not utilized.